-In 2009, the Commonwealth executed an annually renewable lease purchase agreement with CAFCO-PA Leasing I, LLC, a Colorado limited liability company.
-The purpose of the lease purchase agreement is to assist the Commonwealth of Pennsylvania, acting through its Department of Correction, to acquire certain modular prison dormitory facilities.
+In 2009, the Commonwealth executed an annually renewable lease purchase agreement with CAFCO-PA Leasing I, LLC, a Colorado limited liability company to assist the Commonwealth, acting through its Department of Correction, to acquire certain modular prison dormitory facilities.
 Certificates of participation in the amount of \$19,300,000 were issued in December 2009.
 The certificates of participation are payable from lease payments made by the Commonwealth from an annual appropriation to its Department of Corrections.

 In 2010, the Commonwealth executed an installment purchase agreement with Noresco, LLC, a Massachusetts limited liability company.
-The purpose of the installment purchase agreement is to assist the Commonwealth of Pennsylvania, acting through its Department of Public Welfare, to acquire certain energy-savings improvements.
-Certificates of participation in the amount of \$15,580,000 were issued in March 2010.
-The certificates of participation are payable from lease payments made by the Commonwealth from an annual appropriation to its Department of Public Welfare.
+The purpose of the installment purchase agreement is to assist the Commonwealth, acting through its Department of Public Welfare, to acquire certain energy-savings improvements.
+Certificates of participation in the amount of \$15,580,000 were issued in March 2010 and are payable from lease payments made by the Commonwealth from an annual appropriation to its Department of Public Welfare.
+The Commonwealth is also currently finalizing a proposed series of seven additional installment purchase agreements with Noresco and Johnson Controls.
+The additional installment purchase agreements are estimated to total approximately \$88,500,000.00.
+The purpose of the seven additional installment purchase agreements is to assist the Commonwealth, acting through various departments but principally the Department of General Services, to acquire certain energy-savings improvements.
+Certificates of participation in the amount of \$88,500,000 are expected to be issued in September 2010.
+The certificates of participation will be payable from lease payments made by the Commonwealth from annual appropriations to its various departments.